-Expedited Review: Federal regulations permit the IRB Chairperson to review and approve proposed research through an expedited review process if (a.) the research constitutes a minor change in a previously approved research project during an approved period; or (b) the research is not greater than minimal risk and falls into one of the categories listed below.
+Expedited Review: Under an expedited review procedure, the review may be carried out by the IRB chairperson or by one or more experienced reviewers designated by the chairperson from among members of the IRB if (a.) the research constitutes a minor change in a previously approved research project during an approved period; or (b) the research is not greater than minimal risk and falls into one of the categories listed below.
 45 CFR 46.110 or 21 CFR 56.110.

 The expedited review procedure may not be used if the risks related to the invasion of privacy and breach of confidentiality are no greater than minimal.
 For help determining your review category, please download our guide: Does my human subjects research fall under the expedited review category?

 - Clinical studies of drugs and medical devices only when condition (a) or (b) is met: